 The estimated 1,500 wolves in Idaho are neither a lot nor too many wolves for Idaho’s vast wild lands.
 Comparing populations of several large predator species for context, Idaho is home to 20,000 bears, 3,000 mountain lions, and 50,000 coyotes.
 Ever since wolves were reintroduced to Idaho in 1995, there has been an often-cited fear that wolves would decimate elk herds.
-Twenty-five years later, that has not come to pass.
+Nearly three decades later, that has not come to pass.
 In fact, Idaho currently boasts near-record elk numbers.
 There is no biologically sound reason to drive down wolf numbers or to justify Idaho’s war on wolves.
 There are only political reasons.
 The new wolf killing law passed by the state legislature in 2021 was drafted by a ranching senator and signed into law by a ranching governor due to claims that wolves are devastating livestock producers and destroying elk herds.
 Neither claim is remotely based in fact.

 The majority view from Idaho’s governing bodies is decidedly anti-wolf, with no interest in embracing gray wolves as an important part of Idaho’s natural heritage or healthy ecosystems.
 Idaho’s legislative bodies have always been amply populated with individuals representing the interests of large agricultural corporations, livestock production, and the hunting industry.
 These interests are unabashedly apparent in state policies.
-As of July 1, 2021, Idaho’s state legislature has sanctioned an all-out assault on the state’s wolf population, expanding hunting and trapping, removing limits on the number of wolves an individual can kill, and allowing wolves to be killed in ways that are strictly prohibited in most other cases.
+As of July 1, 2021, Idaho’s state legislature sanctioned an all-out assault on the state’s wolf population, expanding hunting and trapping, removing limits on the number of wolves an individual can kill, and allowing wolves to be killed in ways that are strictly prohibited in most other cases.

-Policy makers in the state of Idaho did not welcome the reintroduction of wolves, and were anticipating the day that federal Endangered Species Act (ESA) protections were removed, so that they could begin killing them.
+Policymakers in the state of Idaho did not welcome the reintroduction of wolves and were anticipating the day that federal Endangered Species Act (ESA) protections were removed, so that they could begin killing them.
 In 2007, the Idaho governor at the time, Butch Otter, declared openly that he would support public hunts to kill all but 100 of Idaho’s wolves as soon as wolf hunting became a legal reality.
 That same year, on the steps of the capitol, Governor Otter told a jubilant crowd of anti-wolf enthusiasts, “I’m preparing to bid for that first ticket to shoot a wolf myself.”
 When wolves were delisted from the ESA, bidding was not necessary, because Idaho policy did not impose a limit on the number of wolf tags or “tickets” for sale.
 The war against Idaho’s wolves was escalating.

 Due to political pressure and subsequent lawsuits, the wolves of Idaho and Montana had federal ESA protections removed and restored twice between March of 2008 and August of 2010.
 The federal district judge who reinstated protections for the second time determined that removing protections for wolves in only two states was “a political solution that does not comply with the ESA.”